 For Ms. Murphy, the support of A Start in Life has meant that her children have the same opportunities as their peers to benefit from a well-rounded education, which the family could otherwise not afford.
 “The help has been invaluable and very much appreciated,” she said.
 “The children would not have as many opportunities if they did not have your support.
 We are very grateful.”

 Many of our tertiary students need to move away from home to pursue a university education.
-Along with the emotional stresses of relocating away from family, these students are also burdened by the extra accommodation and living expenses, as well as the cumbersome costs of tertiary education essentials.
+Along with the emotional stresses of relocating away from family, these students are also burdened by the extra accommodation and living expenses, as well as the costs of tertiary education essentials.
 These students may also see an increase in course fees under the 2014/15 Higher Education Reform measures, as Commonwealth subsidies are set to be reduced.
-Indeed, if it were not for the support of A Start in Life, many of these students could not afford to access a higher education and reach their potential.
+Indeed, if it were not for the support they receive through A Start in Life, many of these students could not afford to access a higher education and reach their potential.

-In 2012, Jane Houston applied to A Start in Life for assistance.
+In 2012, Jane applied to A Start in Life for assistance.
 In her second year of a Bachelor of Early Childhood and Primary Teaching degree, Jane found herself under great financial strain.
 She had moved away from her family home to begin her studies and, supporting herself independently, had to work two part-time jobs in order to get by.
 However, with compulsory full-time student placements coming up, Jane would not have been able to continue her part-time work and earn the money required to support herself.
 She was contemplating withdrawing from her studies, before she found A Start in Life.

 A Start in Life was able to assist Jane with the costs of her tertiary education.
-We were able to help her pay rent and utilities bills whilst she undertook her student placements, and assisted her with the costs of educational essentials, such as requisite course textbooks.
+We were able to help her pay rent and utilities bills whilst she undertook her student placements, and assisted her with the costs of educational essentials, such as course textbooks.
 With our support, Jane has been able to continue studying and will graduate as a qualified teacher at the end of this year.

 “The help from A Start in Life has helped me follow my dreams to become a teacher.
 Without your support I could not afford to study.
 Because of you, I am about to finish my degree and have a job that I love to do.
 Thank you so much,” said Jane.
 “I am so grateful and lucky.
-I will encourage others to apply to you and hopefully one day I can give back to you.”
+I will encourage others to apply to you and hopefully one day I can give back to help other students.”